 How long does a knee ligament injury take to heal?

 This will depend on which knee ligament you have injured and also how severe your injury is.
 Also, if you have injured more than one ligament in your knee, recovery may take longer.

 If you have surgery to repair your ACL, it usually takes around six months before your knee has recovered enough for you to return to your previous sporting activities.
 However, in some people, it may be longer.
-In general, surgery to reconstruct an ACL has good results in around 8-9 out of 10 people in the short term but the risk of a second ACL injury is high, especially in young athletes.
+In general, surgery to reconstruct an ACL has good results in up to 8 out of 10 people in the short term but the risk of a second ACL injury is high, especially in young athletes.
 In the longer term, many people who have had an ACL tear develop osteoarthritis in their knee, whether or not they have had their ACL reconstructed.

 If your PCL has been treated using surgery, it can take between 9 and 12 months before complete recovery.